abhi-debuginside/generic-memoryCache/Readme.md

     2. If the cache becomes full, any attempts to add additional items should succeed - done
     3. The ‘least recently used’ approach when selecting which item to evict. - done
 ## Req 3 -
-    1. Should be thread-safe for all methods
+    1. Should be thread-safe for all methods -done
     2. Implement callback, allows the consumer to know when items get evicted

 # Times